Core Keeper Guides - Guide Hub

 If you die in Core Keeper, any equipped armor will take some durability damage.
 Any items you had in your inventory (but not on your Hotbar) will be collected in a tombstone marking where you died.

-Can You Set a Spawn Point in Core Keeper?
+How to Set a Spawn Point

-Yes, you can set a spawn point.
 Simply build and place a bed, then lie in the bed for a short time.
 When you die, you will respawn at the last bed you used.

-How do I Power Up the Core in Core Keeper?
+How To Power Up the Core

 You can power up the Core by defeating the first three bosses in the game: Glurch the Abominous Mass, Ghorm the Devourer, and the Hive Mother.